-Submissions may also be lodged on line through the NSW Planning Portal
+Submissions may also be lodged online through the NSW Planning Portal.

 - all reportable political donations made to any local councillor, and

-- all gifts made to any elected Board member or employee
+- all gifts made to any elected Board member or employee.

-Where the Development Application is submitted and determined on line through the Planning Portal that determination will be notified and available on the NSW Planning Portal.
+Where the Development Application is submitted and determined on line through the NSW Planning Portal that determination will be notified and available on the NSW Planning Portal.

 If public notice of the granting of a consent or a complying development certificate is given in accordance with the regulations by a consent authority or a certifier, the validity of the consent or certificate cannot be questioned in any legal proceedings except those commenced in the Court by any person at any time before the expiration of 3 months from the date on which public notice is given.